Picovoice/cobra/binding/web/template/README.md

 ## Packages

-The Cobra SDK for Web is split into separate worker and factory pacakges; Import each as required.
+The Cobra SDK for Web is split into separate worker and factory packages; import each as required.

 ### Workers